hzlf/chrass/README.md

 Change Log
 ----------
+## Version 0.3.2
+Improvements: If multiple class are matched for an element, show one per line.

 ## Version 0.3.1
 Fixed a bug when a style contains a quote (").
 The quote would throw the JSON object created to contain the stylesheets descriptor.